 My name is Carlos D. Acosta-Ponce and I was born in Mayagüez, Puerto Rico and raised in the nearby township of Hormigueros.
 I hold a Bachelor’s degree in English, as well as a Master’s degree in English Education from the University of Puerto Rico at Mayagüez.
 I also hold a Master’s Degree in English Language and Literature from the University of Tulsa in Oklahoma, where I am currently a doctoral candidate working on my dissertation titled Identity, Oppression, and Upheaval in the British Invasion: The Comics of Alan Moore, Neil Gaiman, Peter Milligan, and Jamie Delano.
 My research interests are comprehensive and are rooted in the intersections between literature, popular culture and media.
 My expertise is in Contemporary American Literature and Transatlantic Modernism with an emphasis in graphic literature, comic studies, and media studies.
 I am also interested in cultural studies, literary theory and criticism, film studies and theory, video game studies,gender studies, digital humanities, and pedagogy.
 I am currently in the process of writing my dissertation on depictions of minoritized social identity categories in British Invader comics from the late 1980s.
 My ultimate career objective is to obtain a tenure-track position at a leading research university.
 In my spare time I enjoy reading, cooking, video games, and music.

-I am a PhD candidate at the University of Leeds where my research examines the concept of ecomasculinity in contemporary American fiction that invokes or reimagines the Old West.
-I focus on works by Thomas Pynchon, Edward Abbey, Larry McMurtry, Annie Proulx, Cormac McCarthy, and Percival Everett.
-My broad research interests include American Fiction, Ecocriticism, Postmodernism, Westerns (across media), Masculinity Studies, Music and Fiction, and Comics Studies.
+My current research examines the concept of ecomasculinity in contemporary American fiction that invokes or reimagines the Old West and/or Western tropes.
+My broader research interests include ecocriticism/ecosophy, gender/masculinity studies, comics studies, and transatlantic nature writing/environmental literature (1800-present).
 I am the recipient of the 2017 British Association for Contemporary Literary Studies (BACLS) Postgraduate Essay Prize, the 2018 British Association for American Studies (BAAS) Postgraduate Essay Prize, and the 2019 Irish Studies Association of Australia and New Zealand (ISAANZ) Postgraduate Essay Prize.
 My research is funded by a John Barnard Scholarship.
 Alongside my research, I work as a freelance arts and culture writer and as the editor of AC Review of Books.

 Film; Theatre; Comics and Graphic Novels; Digital Humanities; Gender Studies; LGBT studies; German